Saigenix/AI_ML_DS/README.md

-# AI and ML notes
+# AI and ML Notes

 > ## Index 👉